pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

-# App Context API for Objective-C SDK (Objects)
+# App Context API for Objective-C SDK

-App Context provides serverless storage for user and channel metadata and their membership associations, plus real-time change events (set, update, remove).
-Re-setting the same data doesn't trigger events.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and membership associations.
+It emits set/update/remove events when data changes.
+Setting identical data doesn’t trigger events.

-Use the migration guide to upgrade from Objects v1.
+Refer to the migration guide to upgrade from Objects v1.

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID Metadata objects.
-Optionally include custom data.
+Returns a paginated list of UUID Metadata objects, optionally including custom data.

 #### Method(s)